 Updated March 28, 2019

-The 2019 Byrd Fellowship competition has closed.
-Look for the next call for Byrd Fellowship applications at the end of 2019, with a due date ~February, 2020.
+The 2019 Byrd Postdoctoral Fellowship competition has closed.
+Look for the next call for Byrd Fellowship applications in the Fall of 2020, with a due date in February, 2021.

 The Byrd Polar and Climate Research Center (BPCRC) of The Ohio State University announces the 2019 Byrd Fellowship Program for Postdoctoral Researchers.
 This program was established through a major gift from the Byrd Foundation in memory of Rear Admiral Richard Evelyn Byrd and Marie Ames Byrd, his wife.
 This program provides fellowships at The Ohio State University for postdoctoral researchers with superior academic backgrounds who are pursuing advanced research on topics relevant to polar and alpine environments as well as global climate change.
 Postdoctoral fellows must have received their Ph.D. within five years of selection.
 Except for fieldwork and other fellowship related research activities that require absence from campus, Byrd Fellows are expected to be in residence at the Byrd Polar and Climate Research Center during the tenure of their fellowship.